Nico-Curti/PhDthesis/docs/md/Chapter2/SuperResolution/Resampling.md

 The same functionality can be obtained in the `C++` version of the code provided by the `Byron` library in which we compute the right indexes along a nested sequence of for loops (ref. [on-line](https://github.com/Nico-Curti/Byron/blob/master/src/upsample_layer.cpp)).
 We have to take in care the summation reduction provided by the down-sampling according to the thread concurrency: in this case we can not generalize the loop collapsing to the full set of lops but we have to separately manage the summation in a sequential section.

-A more sophisticated interpolation algorithm, which reduce the loosing informations, is provided by the *bicubic interpolation*.
+A more sophisticated interpolation algorithm, which reduce the loosing information, is provided by the *bicubic interpolation*.
 The re-sampling algorithm interpolate the information provided by the nearest pixels using a cubic function.
 Given a pixel, the interpolation function evaluates the 4 pixels around it applying a filter given by the equation: